leftonspace/two_agent_web_starter_complete/THE_JARVIS_BIBLE.md

 | **Decision Tracking** | Capture decisions made | `meetings/intelligence/meeting_analyzer.py` |
 | **Cross-Meeting Context** | Link related meetings | `meetings/cross_meeting_context.py` |

+> *"Meetings, sir—the bane of productivity, yet utterly necessary.
+I've taken it upon myself to ensure they're no longer a black hole where action items go to die.
+I can join your Zoom, Teams, or Google Meet sessions as a silent participant, transcribing every word in real-time whilst identifying exactly who said what through speaker diarization.
+But here's where it becomes rather clever: I don't merely transcribe—I analyze.
+'John, can you handle the API integration by Friday?'
+That's an action item, automatically extracted and assigned.
+'We've decided to proceed with Option B.' That's a decision, logged and tracked.
+And when you have your follow-up meeting next week, I'll remember everything from this one, providing cross-meeting context so no one can conveniently 'forget' what they committed to.
+Think of me as the perfect meeting attendee who never forgets, never misquotes, and always follows up.
+Mr. Stark found this particularly useful when certain board members had selective memory."*

+---

 ## 2.6 Document Generation Functions

 | Function | Description | Module Location |